xaverkapeller/SortedListAdapter/docs/index.md

-# SortedListAdapter

-The `RecyclerView.Adapter` that makes your life easy!

  - **Based on the SortedList**: Uses a `Comparator` to sort the elements in your `RecyclerView`.
 By using a `Comparator` the `SortedList` takes care of managing the models in the `Adapter` in an efficient way and triggers all view animations for you!
  - **Reduces boilerplate**: All you have to do is implement your `ViewHolder` based on `SortedListAdapter.ViewHolder`.
 The `SortedListAdapter` takes care of binding data and calls to the notify methods when you add or remove models to the `SortedListAdapter`.